Friday, June 27, 2008

 Blog Day for Patry Francis

 The call to participate in a blog day for Patry Francis attracted my attention because I'd just enjoyed reading her profile on Literary Mama.
-To learn that she's too ill, right now, from cancer treatment to promote her book, The Liar's Diary, attracted my sympathy.
+To learn that she's too ill, right now, from cancer treatment to promote her book, , attracted my sympathy.

 I don't know Francis, and I admit I haven't read her book, but having just started work on a publicity plan for my own book, I feel terrible at the thought of someone publishing a book and not being able to support it with readings and other events.
 It's like putting your kid on a school bus for the first day of kindergarten and saying, "Bye!
 Good luck!
 See you at the end of the year!"